Sanketpujari33/onifood_backend/README.md

 - Return user data (must login beforehand and use token) : GET /users/profile

-# How to Use the Spotify API
+# How to Use the onifood_backend API

 - [ ] Install `axios`
 ```text